webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

     A1->>A2: COOKIE ECHO

-    A2->>A1: COOKIE ACH
+    A2->>A1: COOKIE ACK
 {{</mermaid>}}

-### Connection teardown flow
+### Connection Teardown Flow
-SCTP uses the SHUTDOWN Chunk.
-When a agent receives a SHUTDOWN Chunk it will wait until it receives the requested `Cumulative TSN Ack`.
+SCTP uses the `SHUTDOWN` Chunk.
+When a agent receives a `SHUTDOWN` Chunk it will wait until it receives the requested `Cumulative TSN ACK`.
 This allows a user to ensure that all data is delivered even if the connection is lossy.

-### Keep-alive mechanism
+### Keep-Alive Mechanism
-SCTP uses the HEARTBEAT REQUEST and HEARTBEAT ACK Chunks to keep the connection alive.
+SCTP uses the `HEARTBEAT REQUEST` and `HEARTBEAT ACK` Chunks to keep the connection alive.
 These are sent on a configurable interval.
-SCTP also performs an exponential if the packet hasn't arrived.
+SCTP also performs an exponential backoff if the packet hasn't arrived.

 The HEARTBEAT also contains a time value.
 This allows two associations to compute trip time between two agents.